timewave-computer/example-program-deployments/README.md

 ## Run the script

-You can run your program using the following command:
+You can deploy your program using the following command:

 ```bash
 cargo run -p *PROGRAM_NAME*